julianburr/cypress-match-screenshot/README.md

 ## Update screenshots

-If you want to update the base screenshots with the new generated set, put the `updateScreenshots` parameter to Cypress config.
+If you want to update the base screenshots with the new generated set, put the `updateScreenshots` parameter to your Cypress config.
+This will allow your tests to pass and the base screenshots being replaced by the new ones.

 ## Todos

 - [x] ~Crop screenshots to only contain relevant viewport (see [https://github.com/cypress-io/cypress/issues/1810](https://github.com/cypress-io/cypress/issues/181))~
 - [x] ~See if we can add more meaningful assertion messages~
 - [ ] Somehow show the diff image whenever the check fails
+- [ ] Test and verify CI behaviour of this plugin